Kiray Celis: Business

 In 2018, Celis opened a restaurant called Chicks and Fins.

 Personal life

-In 2025, Celis became engaged to Stephan Estopia, whom she had been in a relationship with since 2021.
+In 2025, Celis married Stephan Estopia, whom she had been in a relationship with since 2021.
+In April 2026, Celis announced that they were expecting their first child.

+In June 2026, Celis sparked concern among fans after sharing that she had been hospitalized during her pregnancy, though she did not disclose the reason for her hospital visit.